yutannihilation/string2path/cran-comments.md

-This release is a maintenance release to update the dependencies.
+This release is a maintenance release to update the dependencies and switch the Rust-to-R interface framework.
 No breaking change is included.